 They are not the largest animals, but they are certainly the grumpiest.
 Like bison (the only other animals they have much time for) they prefer to stay with their herd, and are fiercely protective of its weaker members.

 Slow-moving but quick-witted, sloths are sages and healers.
-Some trim their long claws to improve their Dexterity, but most accept their lot philosophically and return to thinking about deeper things.
+Some trim their long claws to improve their Dexterity, but most accept their lot.

 As proud as eagles, tigers are scornful of creatures that live in herds or packs, including lions—especially lions.